initbiz/cumuluscore-plugin/README.md

     }
 ```

-If you want to use `clusterFiltered()` method without any parameters than add `cluster_slug` attribute to your model where you will store the cluster's slug.
+If you want to use `clusterFiltered()` method without any parameters than add `cluster_slug` attribute to your model where you will be storing the owning cluster's slug.
 If you use id than you will have to add parameters to `clusterFiltered()` method as described below.

 ### `clusterFiltered($value = '', $attribute = 'cluster_slug')` scope
 The method is a Laravel scope, so it is very easy to use it on models when you want it.
 Just add `clusterFiltered()` to your query and done.